darthoctopus/zvrk/Writeup/zvrk.md

     \label{fig:shear}
 \end{figure*}

-$\pi$-mode isolation prescription of @ong_semianalytic_2020.
 For each degree, every draw from the posterior distribution relates the pooled rotational splittings to the underlying per-mode rotational splittings as a weighted average.
 Such a weighted average is in turn related to the radial dependence of the rotational frequency $\Omega$ through an effective averaging kernel, which is constructed out of the per-mode averaging kernels through a weighted average with the same coefficients.
 Thus, every draw from the posterior distribution yields a draw from a distribution over averaging kernels for dipole and quadrupole modes considered separately.

 \begin{figure*}[htbp]
     \centering
     \annotate{\includegraphics[width=.85\textwidth]{RLS_corner.pdf}}{
-    \node[below,left] at (1.06, .955){\includegraphics[width=.37\textwidth]{RLS.pdf}};
+    \node[below,left] at (.85, .93){\includegraphics[width=.37\textwidth]{RLS.pdf}};
     \node[below,left] at (1.06, .595){\includegraphics[width=.37\textwidth]{RLS_surf.pdf}};
     \node at (.1, .97){\textbf{(a)}};
-    \node at (1, 1.055){\textbf{(b)}};
+    \node at (.8, 1.03){\textbf{(b)}};
     \node at (1, .695){\textbf{(c)}};}
     \caption{Regularised constraints on rotational shear.}
     \label{fig:rls}